COVID 19: What You Need To Know

 People with COVID, the common cold and the flu experience sneezing rarely, commonly and occasionally, respectively.

 Other common symptoms of COVID are feeling tired and a fever.

 The natural hosts for the COVID virus are bats and rodents.
 However, the virus can be transmitted to mammals like Civets and Camels.

 The virus is primarily transmitted between humans via airborne respiratory droplets.
 Aerosols and fomites may play a secondary role in transmission.

 The COVID virus has a higher mortality rate than influenza, 3.4% compared to 0.1-1.0%.

-Mortality is primarily in the elderly over 70 and in people with a predisposing respiratory condition.
+Mortality is primarily in older people over 70 and those with a predisposing respiratory condition.